Mozambique: Covid-19 Vaccines Received From France and Portugal

 With these new donations, Mozambique has now received 1.402 million doses of vaccine.
 The earlier acquisitions were 500,000 doses purchased by private companies through the Univax initiative (United for Vaccination against Covid-19), 384,000 via COVAX, 260,000 from China and 100,000 from India.

-Also on Monday, the US government, through the United Nations Agency for International Development (USAID), donated medical equipment and material valued at more than 200,000 dollars to Mozambique, intended to assist in the struggle against Covid-19.
+Also on 5 July, the US government, through the United Nations Agency for International Development (USAID), donated medical equipment and material valued at more than US$200,000 to Mozambique, intended to assist in the struggle against Covid-19.
 The donation was delivered to the Maputo City Council of State Representation Services (CSRECM).

 The Secretary of State for Maputo city, Vicente Joaquim, thanked the US government "for this noble gesture, which will certainly make a great contribution to the fight against the pandemic in our city".